Blood-borne viruses

 HIV and other BBVs can affect anyone.

-Most people infected are of working age and with advances in treatment, more people with HIV and other Blood-borne viruses (BBVs) will continue or will want to, return to work.
+Most people infected are of working age.
+With advances in treatment, more people with HIV and other BBVs will continue or will want to, return to work.

-Employers are also responsible for the actions of their employees and you should take steps to prevent employees’ developing negative attitudes or behaviour towards others that could be discriminatory.
+Employers are also responsible for the actions of their employees.
+You should take steps to prevent employees from developing negative attitudes or behaviour towards others that could be discriminatory.

-Therefore, employers have a valuable role to play in raising awareness.
-Below are some practical steps you can take.
+Employers have a valuable role to play in raising awareness and reducing stigma.

 Develop a BBV policy

-Integrate an infection control policy with existing policies e.g. equal opportunities, health and safety.
+• integrate an infection control policy with existing policies such as equal opportunities, health and safety

 Training

-You may be able to access free training from your local health board or other agencies.
-World AIDS Day is a good opportunity to introduce the subject into the workplace.
+• you may be able to access free training from your local health board or other agencies

 Provide information

-Provide sources of advice, support and information, both within and out with your workplace.
-These can be displayed on staff notice boards and/or in toilets.
+• provide sources of advice, support, and information, within and out with your workplace

 Confidentiality

-Respect the confidentiality of employees’ personal and medical information.
-People with a BBV may need to be reassured about the confidentiality they are entitled to by your organisation.
+• reassure employees with a BBV about the confidentiality they are entitled to within your organisation

 Be explicit about anti-discrimination measures